 Poppies Fish & Chips

-Poppies Fish & Chips is a long-standing traditional English fish & chips shop.
-They started out in Spitalfields but now have branches in Soho and Camden as well.
-Our preference remains the Spitalfields branch in terms of both taste and interior, but if you’re looking for some halal fish & chips in West End, the Soho branch is certainly an option.
+Poppies is a long-standing English fish & chips restaurant with multiple branches across London.
+Our preference is the Spitalfields branch for both taste and interior, but if you’re looking for halal fish & chips in West End, the Soho branch is an option.
 A non-alcoholic batter is used across all branches and cooked separately from any non-halal items (do make the staff aware just to be safe).
-We like it with an extra side of curry sauce and their mushy peas!

-Have you heard of the gastronomy concept of Nikkei, i.e a Japanese-Peruvian fusion culinary sensation?
-As the concept hits Europe, Chotto Matte is where you can experience this unique fusion in London.
-The restaurant offers a sophisticated but fun fine-dining experience.
-Its menu showcases a unique range of Japanese-Peruvian dishes, with vibrant and electric flavours that make it such a popular restaurant to visit worldwide.
-The black cod with aji miso is a must-order and the likes of lamb chops and sashimi dishes are very popular too.
-Some sauces may contain small traces of alcohol but you can let the staff be aware and they will happily cater to non-alcoholic options/alternatives.
+Specialising in Nikkei, i.e Japanese-Peruvian fusion gastronomy, Chotto Matte has been taking London offers a sophisticated but fun fine-dining experience.
+The Black Cod Aji Miso is a must-order and the likes of lamb chops and sashimi dishes are very popular too.
+Some sauces may contain alcohol but you can let the staff be aware and they will happily cater to non-alcoholic options/alternatives.

 Wing Wing Chinatown

-Fancy more wings but perhaps with a Korean twist this time?
-Wing Wing has opened its biggest branch yet in Chinatown that spans three floors.
-The menu remains the same as their original two branches – i.e soy garlic, hot, liquorice, or mixed glaze options over their signature crispy chicken, and you can pair them with a side of some lip-smacking seaweed fries!
+Fancy chicken wings with a Korean twist?
+Wing Wing has opened its biggest branch yet in Chinatown which spans three floors.
+Enjoy their signature crispy chicken with soy garlic, hot, liquorice, or mixed glaze and pair them with a side of their lip-smacking seaweed fries!

 There is a real shortage of halal-friendly Vietnamese restaurants in London.
-It’s still far from the real deal but Pho Soho is one of the very few options that offer some halal options to choose from.
-All their chicken is halal but, for noodle soup/pho options, only the broth for Hot & Spicy Chicken Pho is halal.
-Alternatively, you can ask for a vegetarian broth.
-Other options include Vietnamese Curry, Vermicelli Noodles (served at room temperature with mixing sauce), etc. For all coffee lovers, you’d definitely want to finish the meal with Vietnamese Coffee!
+It’s still far from the real deal but Pho is one of the very few options that offer some halal options to choose from.
+Their chicken is halal but, for noodle soup/pho options, only the broth for Hot & Spicy Chicken Pho & the Curry Noodle Soup is halal.
+Alternatively, you can try asking for a vegetarian broth.

-Have you tried Taiwanese fried chicken that’s bigger than your head?
-Yep, that’s how it’s like at Monga Fried Chicken in Chinatown.
-They pride themselves in offering the juiciest of Taiwanese fried chicken by marinating their chicken with honey and dipping in batter instead of dry flours to fry to golden perfection.
-Apart from the traditional seasonings, they have this Chee Z Special on the menu where you get chilli sauce and melted cheese over that piece of giant fried chicken fillet – just like a pizza, you can say!
+Have you tried fried chicken that’s bigger than your head?
+Yep, that’s what it’s like at Monga Fried Chicken.
+Monga prides itself in offering the juiciest Taiwanese fried chicken by marinating their chicken with honey & frying them in a batter coating.
+Apart from the traditional seasonings, they have this Chee Z Special on the menu where you get chilli sauce and melted cheese over that piece of giant fried chicken cutlet.
+You’d want to look away from the calories for this one!

 Good Friend Chicken

-Another Taiwanese fried chicken spot in Chinatown is Good Friend Chicken, which offers halal chicken options as well.
-The little fast food takeaway shop always attracts quite a queue for a taste of Taiwanese night market street food staple.
-You can choose from a variety of seasonings and the popcorn chicken is no doubt their bestseller!
+Another halal Taiwanese fried chicken spot in Chinatown is Good Friend Chicken, which always has a queue!
+You can choose from a variety of seasonings (I personally enjoy the seaweed one) and the popcorn chicken is no doubt their bestseller!

 Halal status: Chicken is halal.